 - TRICARE Select Overseas – Select Overseas may be the only option for you if you live outside of the United States.
 With this program, you can choose in-network and out-of-network providers.
 However, you will be expected to pay a deductible and either a co-payment or a cost share for any of the medical services that you receive.

-Department of Veterans’ Affairs Health Insurance
+Learn About the Department of Veterans’ Affairs Health Insurance

 The medical coverage that you can obtain through TRICARE largely depends on the type of plan that you select.
 However, VA health insurance qualifications can be far more complicated.
 Your eligibility for a VA health insurance program will depend on the length of time that you serviced, where you served, whether or not you were disabled while in service and how severe the disability that you sustained is.
 Your income level and the number of dependents that you have will also effect whether or not you will qualify.